louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 As stated previously, the subgroup analysis of various related factors demonstrated significant effects on the mean postoperative calcium level.
 This information could benefit clinical implementation to achieve optimal outcomes.
 However, it is important to note that there appears to be weak evidence suggesting that preoperative calcium alone plays a significant role in improving postoperative findings.
 Our analysis revealed that calcium supplementation alone did not provide significant benefits, and there was not much difference between vitamin D alone and vitamin D combined with calcium supplementation.
 This finding underscores the importance of considering vitamin D supplementation, either alone or in combination with calcium, rather than calcium alone in preoperative protocols.

-According to Tartagia et al. if supplementing began right away after surgery, the incidence of postoperative hypocalcemia would not decrease within 24 h; instead, it would decrease 2 to 3 days later.According to Sturniolo et al. the incidence of hypocalcemia following surgery is highest during the first 24 h.
+According to Tartagia et al. if supplementing began right away after surgery, the incidence of postoperative hypocalcemia would not decrease within 24 h; instead, it would decrease 2 to 3 days later.
+According to Sturniolo et al. the incidence of hypocalcemia following surgery is highest during the first 24 h.
 Additionally, based on the pharmacokinetics of the active form of vitamin D, which has a half‐life of 6 to 8 h, it takes six to eight half‐lives to reach the therapeutic level or 48 h.
 For this reason, the cut‐off point for our analysis was set at 3 days.
 We found that the benefits of supplementing 3 days before surgery are equivalent to those of longer periods.

 The selection of calcium supplementation, vitamin D supplementation, or a combination thereof should be guided by individual patient characteristics, including baseline vitamin D and calcium levels, comorbidities, and potential adverse effects.
-A recognized synergistic effect between calcium and vitamin D has been established.Based on our systematic review and meta‐analysis, we propose the following evidence‐based recommendations, acknowledging that optimal regimens may vary, and further research is warranted.
+A recognized synergistic effect between calcium and vitamin D has been established.
+Based on our systematic review and meta‐analysis, we propose the following evidence‐based recommendations, acknowledging that optimal regimens may vary, and further research is warranted.

 For less complex thyroid surgeries, a single high‐dose vitamin D regimen, often combined with calcium, has demonstrated efficacy.
-Rowe et al. (2019) reported that administering 300,000 IU cholecalciferol 7 days preoperatively reduced symptomatic hypocalcemia.This evidence supports using a single high‐dose approach in uncomplicated cases.
+Rowe et al. (2019) reported that administering 300,000 IU cholecalciferol 7 days preoperatively reduced symptomatic hypocalcemia.
+This evidence supports using a single high‐dose approach in uncomplicated cases.

 Patients undergoing more extensive thyroid surgery or those with pre‐existing vitamin D deficiency may benefit from more intensive supplementation strategies.
 A short‐term high‐dose regimen consisting of weekly doses of 50,000 IU vitamin D for approximately 4 weeks has shown significant efficacy.
 Ramouz et al. (2020) demonstrated that this regimen significantly reduced postoperative hypocalcemia in vitamin D‐deficient patients undergoing total thyroidectomy.

 ---

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^e7574141].
 Kidney International Supplements (2017).
 Medium credibility.

-CKD G3a–G5 not on dialysis with progressively rising and persistently elevated serum PTH—section 4.2.2 presents a research question that states “what is the evidence for”, with key outcomes of LVH, Hypercalcemia, Mortality, and Cardiovascular and cerebrovascular events; additional outcomes include Calcium, Phosphate, Parathyroid hormone, and 25-hydroxyvitamin D [25(OH)D].
+CKD G3a–G5 not on dialysis with progressively rising and persistently elevated serum PTH — section 4.2.2 presents a research question that states "what is the evidence for", with key outcomes of LVH, Hypercalcemia, Mortality, and Cardiovascular and cerebrovascular events; additional outcomes include Calcium, Phosphate, Parathyroid hormone, and 25-hydroxyvitamin D [25(OH)D].

 ---